Nickwasused/nickwasused.github.io/src/_posts/2024-06-14-discord-archiving/index.md

 # archive.org

 When archiving, I had to come up with a way to identify all the items that I and others uploaded.
-First, I saw that the tag `DiscordChatExporter` was used a lot, great, so I did too.
+First, I noticed that the tag `DiscordChatExporter` was used a lot, great, so I did too.
 Now that everyone can simply find the items by the tag, I had to find a good way to generate the name, identifier and description.

-For the identifier, I use the following [format](https://archive.org/search?query=subject%3A%22DiscordChatExporter%22&page=2&sort=-publicdate): `discord-[guild-id]-[date '+%d%m%Y')]` an example would be `discord-371265202378899476-12062024`.
+For the identifier, I use the following [format](https://archive.org/search?query=subject%3A%22DiscordChatExporter%22&page=2&sort=-publicdate): `discord-[guild-id]-[date '+%d%m%Y')]` An example would be `discord-371265202378899476-12062024`.
 The limitations of this format are that a single export would be possible daily per server, but that's more than enough for most servers.

 The description has the following format: